Unlock the Next Level of Youth Suicide Prevention

 • Build Skills

-These modules are designed to be completed in two or three 40-minute sessions, making them easy to complete across class periods or afterschool meetings.
+These modules are designed to be completed in two or three 40-minute sessions, making them easy to complete across class periods or after school meetings.

-3. Through videos and online activities, youth will learn foundational suicide prevention information and can show off their new skills.
+3. Through videos and online activities, youth learn foundational suicide prevention information and can show off their new skills.

-5. Upon completing BPO:XP, youth will receive a takeaway sheet personalized with a list of crisis resources, coping skills, trusted adults, and conversation starters they selected during the program.
+5. Upon completing BPO:XP, youth receive a takeaway sheet personalized with a list of crisis resources, coping skills, trusted adults, and conversation starters they selected during the program.
 This will help them handle challenging mental health concerns or get help before a crisis escalates.

 Schedule a Virtual Call or Training Today!